 “You two are not convinced.
-I’ll ask you to honestly question the love you feel for Jesus and try to believe he does not hate anyone, sinner or not.
-Try not to let that hate cause you to hate the people who love you, boy or girl.”
+I ask you to honestly question the love you feel for Jesus.
+Try to believe he does not hate anyone, sinner or not.
+Try not to let the hate cause you to hate the people who love you, boy or girl.”

 I looked at both Father Joseph and Father Frank and felt their warmth toward me.
 I don’t think they fully accepted my convoluted love theory, but maybe they hoped it may work for these kids.

 “So, just one question, then I’ll tell you what we’re trying to do with youth groups.
 Who is Teen Jesus.”

 “I call myself Plastic Jesus, when someone tells me that.”

 They all laughed.

 “Your dead guitarist.”

 “No, I hold him in my heart, right with Jesus, but he’s still the same boy I knew when we were boyfriends.”

 “You have two boyfriends?”